tisanelabs/tisanedocs/tisane_ws.md

 ## Getting Started

-Tisane Web Service allows remote client applications use Tisane.
+Tisane Web Service allows local and remote client applications use Tisane functionality.
-The two principal components of the package are the executables and the set of language models.
+The package contains the executables and the set of language models.
 The core Tisane library runs on POSIX C/C++ and uses RocksDB to store its language models.
 On Windows, the library is encapsulated in a .NET assembly, relying on Windows Communication Framework to power the web methods.

 <p align="center">
   <img src="https://github.com/tisanelabs/tisanedocs/blob/master/images/tisaneRuntimeNET.png" alt="Tisane architecture"/>